msu-eele-465/project2-jack-erik-ruby/README.md

 > Include screenshots here

 ## Temperature reading
 This calls `i2c_read_temperature`, which fundamentally does the same thing as `i2c_read`, but will read from the temperature registers instead.
-The temperature values, encoded in 2's complement, are saved in variables as well.
+The temperature values, encoded in 2's complement HEX, are saved in variables as well.
+This can be converted to decimal, then from Celsius to Fahenheit using Google.

 > [!IMPORTANT]
 > Show a screen shot of the start-bit, Address+W/R bit, stop-bit